 Several years ago Rosa Park’s papers made it to the Library of Congress.
 Among them was her recipe for “Featherlite Peanut Butter Pancakes.”
 I had two thoughts when I saw this: peanut butter and “featherlite” don’t seem to go together and how could I make them into gluten-free peanut butter pancakes?

-Well the conversion to make these pancakes gluten-free was a breeze and yes, they are featherlite thanks to 2 TABLEspoons of baking powder.
+The conversion to make these pancakes gluten-free was a breeze and yes, they are featherlite thanks to 2 TABLEspoons of baking powder.
 I know that sounds like way too much baking powder for a recipe with just one cup of flour.
 But it works and you don’t taste the baking powder at all.

 These pancakes are easily made dairy-free with the use of a milk substitute.
 Parks’ recipe calls for 2 Tbsps. sugar but I used natural unsweetened peanut butter so I added an extra 2 tsps. sugar.